pursuit-l3/winter-2025-technical-interview-practice/lesson08-big-o-notation/README.md

 ### Written Question (5 minutes)

 **Question:** Why do you think it's important to analyze the efficiency of an algorithm?

+To make sure the algorithm doesnt timeout or consume alot of memory.
+Also to make sure the algorithm is able to retrieve information from given data and display it.

 Provide one example where inefficient code could cause real-world problems.

+Let’s say a user wants to listen to their favorite song but the search algorithm is inefficient this will cause long wait times.
+That may cause the user to deem that music platform as inconvenient.

 (Allow students to write a brief response.
 This question helps set the stage for why big O notation is critical in computer science and software engineering.)